sunishbharat/atlasMind-Lite/README.md

 - `.wslconfig` has `networkingMode=mirrored` and `firewall=false`, and WSL2 was restarted after the change
 - Both machines show as **Connected** in the Tailscale admin console at [login.tailscale.com](https://login.tailscale.com)
 - The firewall allow rule for port 8002 is in place (Step 3)
-- If using Norton 360: Windows Defender Firewall is disabled (Step 3) — running both simultaneously blocks the connection
+- If using a third-party firewall suite, check whether both firewall engines are conflicting (see Step 3 note)

 ### Step 8 — Configure AtlasMind